bitshares/docs.bitshares.org/source/migration/howto-exporting-wallet.rst

 BitShares 1.0 Full Client
 #########################

+Since the snapshot has taken place already, all you need to do now to get access to your funds in BitShares 2.0 is described in the following.

 Firstly, you need to upgrade your BitShares client to version 0.9.3c.
 To do the upgrade you need to:

 * download the installation file from the `bitshares webpage`_
 * uninstall your previous version of the BitShares client